svanellewee/peculiar-computing/content/posts/uml-continued.md

 ## The kernel source

-To build this this time we need to support the special block device (drive) that User-Mode Linux exposes to the world namely `UBD?`.
+To build everything this time we need to support the special block device (drive) that User-Mode Linux exposes to the world namely `UBD?`.

 ```bash
 # The kernel source tree that I tested this process on.